auggieyd/dbesslnc2.0/README.md

 ### 2.5 Start backend

-Go to the root directory of the project,and enter **server** directory , then execute the command `nodemon index.js` or `node index.js` to start backend service.Finally, Type `http://localhost:3000` in the browser, will see the website.
+Go to the root directory of the project,and enter **server** directory .
+Run `npm install` in the `server` folder.，

+then execute the command `nodemon index.js` or `node index.js` to start backend service.Finally, Type `http://localhost:3000` in the browser, will see the website.

 ![Alt text](https://github.com/yyZhang14/dbEssLnc/blob/main/public/md/ser.PNG)